OGSarah/Culinary-Catalog/README.md

 - 10% on testing, accessibility wiring, and documentation

 ### Trade-offs and Decisions:
-- I went with CoreData to save the download images and the rest of the data from the network.

-### Weakest Part of the Project:
-- Testing.
-See below.

-### Additional Information:
-A few insights and constraints:

-- Testing: If I had more time I would have updated the unit tests after I did the latest code changes, I would do accessibility testing, and added UI testing.
 - **CoreData over file/SQLite** for caching: chosen so downloaded image data can travel with each recipe record and benefit from CoreData's faulting and migration story if the schema evolves.
 - **Live in-memory seed for UI tests** rather than mocking `NetworkManager` at the SwiftUI layer: the launch-argument approach (`-uiTesting`) keeps production code paths untouched while still giving tests a deterministic state.
 - **Mirror copy of accessibility identifiers** in the UI test target: UI test targets cannot use `@testable import`, so a thin mirror is the pragmatic alternative to a shared package.